Ripley Interstate Shovel Ready Site Project

 Read More

-Tags: COUNTY OF CHAUTAUQUA INDUSTRIAL DEVELOPMENT AGENCY, Doug Bowen, Empire State Development, FAST NY, GEORGE BORRELLO, Interstate 90, Kathy Hochul, MARK GEISE, PJ WENDEL, Ripley, Ripley Interstate Shovel Ready Site Project
+Tags: COUNTY OF CHAUTAUQUA INDUSTRIAL DEVELOPMENT AGENCY, Doug Bowen, Empire State Development, FAST NY, GEORGE BORRELLO, Interstate 90, Kathy Hochul, MARK GEISE, PJ WENDEL, Ripley, Ripley Interstate Shovel Ready Site Project,

 Empire State Development Grant Moves Shovel-Ready Site Project ForwardRIPLEY, NY: — A key development project along the I-90 corridor in Chautauqua County is one step closer to becoming a reality after being awarded a $5.25 million grant from Empire State Development (ESD).
 On Thursday, Nov.
 2, Governor Kathy Hochul announced a grant award for the Interstate 90 site in the Town of Ripley as part of phase two of the state’s Focused Attraction of Shovel-Ready Tracts New York grant program.
 The Ripley site was one of six sites selected to receive a share of the nearly $90 million in funding.